Lynda wrote looking for help with a rhyme…

 “Round a bit, round a bit, round a bit” repeating as often as you make the small circles with your finger on the child’s skin.

 Then while traveling up the arm or leg or etc… “Up a bit, up a bit”, stopping and starting the small circles again.

 We seem to remember something about a “wee little mouse”.

 Does any of this ring a bell to you?
 The lady who used to do this was of Polish decent if that helps.

 If anyone can help with this rhyme, please let us know in the comments below.

 This article was posted on Wednesday, February 11th, 2009 at 2:48 pm and is filed under Countries & Cultures, England, English, English Nursery Rhymes, Finger Plays, Languages, Mama Lisa, Nursery Rhymes, Poland, Polish, Polish Nursery Rhymes, Questions, Readers Questions, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.